dmitrynovik/NetEnumerableExtensions/README.md

 # NetEnumerableExtensions

-This is a small set of enumerable extensions which, in my opinion, are very handy when working with enumerables and collections.
+This is a small set of enumerable extensions which, in my opinion, are handy when working with enumerables and collections to make your code more fluent and less boilerplate.

 ## Fluent conversions

-Convert your enumerable into Queue / Stack / Set (hash or sorted)
+Convert your enumerable into more types than just Array or List
 ```
 var set = items.ToHashSet();
 ```